ibm-cloud-docs/containers/cs_clusters_planning.md

 <img src="images/cs_cluster_multizone-ha.png" alt="High availability for multizone clusters" width="500" style="width:500px; border-style: none"/>

 You can add additional zones to your cluster to replicate the worker nodes in your worker pools across multiple zones within one region.
 Multizone clusters are designed to evenly schedule pods across worker nodes and zones to assure availability and failure recovery.
-If worker nodes are not spread evenly across the zones or there is insufficient capacity in one of the zones, the Kubernetes scheduler might fail to schedule all requested pods.
+If worker nodes are not spread evenly across the zones or capacity is insufficient in one of the zones, the Kubernetes scheduler might fail to schedule all requested pods.
 As a result, pods might go into a **Pending** state until enough capacity is available.
 If you want to change the default behavior to make Kubernetes scheduler distribute pods across zones in a best effort distribution, use the `preferredDuringSchedulingIgnoredDuringExecution` [pod affinity policy](https://kubernetes.io/docs/concepts/configuration/assign-pod-node/#inter-pod-affinity-and-anti-affinity-beta-feature).

 **Why do I need worker nodes in 3 zones?** </br>
 Distributing your work load across 3 zones ensures high availability for your app in case one or two zones are not available, but it also makes your cluster setup more cost-efficient.
 Why is that, you ask?
 Here is an example.